-Illa Thompson (the CTO’s publicist) and I manned the stand over the 3 open days and networked with some 50 different buyers, tour operators and tourism organization from around the world.
+Illa Thompson (the CTO’s publicist) and I staffed the stand over the three open days and networked with some 50 different buyers, tour operators and tourism organization from around the world.
 We spent every minute available to us selling the benefits of the Valley of 1000 Hills as tourism destination, handed out maps and pamphlets and collected enough business cards and brochures to weigh down a donkey!
 We participated in 3 media interviews, and Instagram’ed and tweeted like there was no tomorrow.

 If I were to sum up Indaba 2022 in just a few words, I would have to say “enthusiasm“, “optimism“, “impatience“.
 Enthusiasm to get going with tourism already, optimism because there is so much potential, and impatience because we all want bums in beds again!